Play on Ocracoke's Beautiful Beaches

 Four miles past Pony Pens, you reach the northernmost 4wd access, just before you get to the ferry docks.
 Ocracoke’s northern beaches feel remote and secluded.
 Visitors come here to celebrate freedom, find rare shells, and enjoy the open ocean.

 There are tons of hermit crabs and the water is shallow and kid-friendly.
-Kids love to play at Springer point and water shoes are recommended.
-Unlike sound beaches on the northern Outer Banks, the water here is saltier and the bottom is sand rather than silt or grass.
+Kids love to play at Springe's Point and water shoes are recommended.

 Robbie’s Way – Sound Side Beach Access

 Dedicated to honor Charles and Robbie Runyon’s estate, Robbie’s Way a 15-foot wide access way to the Pamlico Sound from the south side of the island (Down Point) to OPS.
 Robbie’s Way is one of the few remaining publicly accessible paths to the Sound.
-Another popular sunset spot further down the road is actually private property.
+There is no parking available at Robbie's Way.

 Ocracoke Beach Information